Finasteride Patient Tips

 - The scalp of men with androgenetic alopecia (male pattern baldness) has also been found to contain increased amounts of DHT and miniaturized hair follicles compared with men who have a lot of hair.
 Finasteride reduces scalp concentrations of DHT and appears to interrupt a key factor in the development of androgenetic alopecia in those men who are genetically predisposed.

-- Finasteride 5mg tablets are indicated for the treatment of symptomatic (BPH) in men with an enlarged prostate.
+- Finasteride 5mg tablets (brand name Proscar) are indicated for the treatment of symptomatic (BPH) in men with an enlarged prostate.
 Finasteride reduces lower urinary tract symptoms such as daytime urinary urgency, frequent nighttime voiding, urinary hesitancy, weak stream, straining, and prolonged voiding).
 Finasteride lowers the risk of needing to have prostate surgery.
+May be used in combination with doxazosin in men with symptomatic progression of BPH.

-- Finasteride 1mg tablets are used for the treatment of male pattern baldness - also called androgenetic alopecia.
+- Finasteride 1mg tablets (brand name Propecia) are used for the treatment of male pattern baldness - also called androgenetic alopecia.
 Finasteride is indicated for hair loss in MEN only.

 - Finasteride does not affect body levels of cortisol, thyroid hormones, cholesterol or bone mineral density.